 “Monsters exist, but they are too few in number to be truly dangerous.
 More dangerous are the common men, the functionaries ready to believe and to act without asking questions.” –

 “When their bodies had finished scouring for gaps in the door, their souls rose up.
 When their fingernails had scratched at the wood and in some cases were nailed into it by the sheer force of desperation, their spirits came toward me, into my arms, and we climbed out of those shower facilities, onto the roof and up, into eternity’s certain breadth.
 They just kept feeding me.
 Minute after minute.
-Shower after shower.” ―
+Shower after shower.” ― The Book Thief

 The the loudspeakers broadcast some noisy classical music while the SS stripped him naked and shoved a tin pail over his head.
 Next they sicced their ferocious German Shepherds on him: the guard dogs first bit into his groin and thighs, then devoured him right in front of us.
 His shrieks of pain were distorted and amplified by the pail in which his head was trapped.
 My rigid body reeled, my eyes gaped at so much horror, tears poured down my cheeks, I fervently prayed that he would black out quickly. – Pierre Seel; I, Pierre Seel, Deported Homosexual: A Memoir Of Nazi Terror